 Dengue is endemic to the tropical regions of the world in latitudes from about 35° north to 35° south.
 Outbreaks are most prevalent in Southeast Asia but also occur in the Caribbean, including Puerto Rico and the US Virgin Islands, Oceania, and the Indian subcontinent; more recently, dengue incidence has increased in Central and South America.
 Each year, only about 100 to 200 cases are imported to the US by returning tourists, but an estimated 50 to 100 million cases occur worldwide, with about 20,000 deaths.
-Limited local transmission has occurred most recently in Hawaii, Florida, and Texas.
+Limited local transmission has occurred most recently in Hawaii (2015), Florida (2013, 2020), and Texas (2013).

 The causative agent, a flavivirus with 4 serogroups, is transmitted by the bite of Aedes mosquitoes.
+Individual mosquitoes may bite repeatedly, putting multiple people at risk of infection.
 The virus circulates in the blood of infected humans for 2 to 7 days; Aedes mosquitoes may acquire the virus when they feed on humans during this period.

 After an incubation period of 3 to 15 days, fever, chills, headache, retro-orbital pain with eye movement, lumbar backache, and severe prostration begin abruptly.
 Extreme aching in the legs and joints occurs during the first hours, accounting for the traditional name of breakbone fever.
 The temperature rises rapidly to up to 40° C, with relative bradycardia.
 Bulbar and palpebral conjunctival injection and a transient flushing or pale pink macular rash (particularly of the face) may occur.
 Cervical, epitrochlear, and inguinal lymph nodes are often enlarged.